Partners: Balkan Heritage Foundation and the Municipality of Plovdiv

 - Central Post Office Building (interior): mosaic “Postal pigeons” by Georgi Bozhilov-Slona, 1977

-- Ancient residential building “Еirene” / Trakart Cultural Center: mosaic floors, built between the middle of the 4th and the middle of the 5th century
+- Late Antique Residential Building “Еirene” / Trakart Cultural Center: mosaic floors, built between the middle of the 4th and the middle of the 5th century

 - Underpass to Banya Starinna (Chifte Ottoman Baths): mosaic panels by Ioan Leviev, 1970s